nicolaschotard/Clusters/README.rst

 | ``"keys"``  (opt)  | dict   | Dictionnary containing list of keys for the catalogs (see below)  |
 +--------------------+--------+-------------------------------------------------------------------+

-- ``keys`` is a dictionnary having the name of the different catalgos like **deepCoadd_meas**, **deepCoadd_forced_src** and **forced_src**.
+- ``keys`` is a dictionary having the name of the different catalogs like **deepCoadd_meas**, **deepCoadd_forced_src** and **forced_src**.
 The list of keys for a given catalog can include:

   - "the_full_name_of_a_key";
   - "\*_a_part_of_a_key_name" or "an_other_part_of_a_key_name\*"
     preceded or followed by a \*;
-  - a combinason of all the above: ["key1", "ke\*", "\*ey"];
+  - a combination of all the above: ["key1", "ke\*", "\*ey"];
   - or a "*" to get all keys available in a catalog, which is the default value for all catalogs.

 General usage
 -------------

-``Clusters`` consists of several command-line executables that you have to run in the right order.
+``Clusters`` consists in several command-line executables that you have to run in the right order.

-- Get the input data and dump them in an hdf5 file containing astropy tables (see the `data format section
+- Get the input data and dump them in a hdf5 file containing astropy tables (see the `data format section
   <http://clusters.readthedocs.io/en/latest/data.html>`_ of the
   documentation for detail)::